Electricity sector in Brazil: Demand

 Electricity demand is expected to grow an average of 3.6% in the next few years, leading to total estimated consumption of 504 TWh and average per capita consumption of 2,527 kWh.

 In Brazil, capacity addition traditionally lagged behind demand growth.

 Electricity demand is expected to continue to grow at a quick pace.

 The income elasticity of demand for electricity is estimated by Eletrobras at above unity.

 Between 1980 and 2000, electricity demand increased on average by 5.4 percent per year while GDP grew by 2.4 percent on average per year.

 Investment is therefore needed to boost generation and transmission capacity because there is limited excess supply, despite the reduction in demand following the energy rationing program implemented in 2001 in response to the energy crisis.

 Access to electricity

 Brazil, together with Chile, is the country with the highest access rate in Latin America.
-The power sector in Brazil serves more than 50 million customers, which corresponds to about 97% of the country's households, who have access to reliable electricity.
+The power sector in Brazil serves more than 50 million customers, which corresponds to about 97% of the country's total households, who have access to reliable electricity.